sabre-io/sabre.io/source/vobject/usage_2.md

         echo $event->DTSTART->getDateTime()->format(\DateTime::ATOM);
     }

-In a recurring event, single instances can also be overriden.
+In a recurring event, single instances can also be overridden.
 VObject also takes these into consideration.
 The reason we needed to specify a start and end-date, is because some recurrence rules can be 'never ending'.